 7. You don’t want to do a gluten challenge.

 What’s a gluten challenge?
 If you’ve been eating gluten free and then decide, hmm, maybe I should know for sure if I have celiac disease, unfortunately, the more accurate way to test for celiac is to expose yourself to exactly what's causing you harm.
 You need to eat gluten-- a gluten challenge.
 Some people breeze through a gluten challenge but others find it challenging.
 A gluten challenge requires eating roughly three grams of gluten- about the equivalent of two slices of wheat bread per day for about 4-6 weeks.
 If you have been gluten free for months and it turns out that you do have celiac—or you just feel better from eating gluten free, then you’re small intestine will not be happy will this re-introduction of gluten.
 Some people may test positive for celiac with less gluten and in less time, so check with your physician and a knowledgable nutritionist.
 One way out of a gluten challenge if you’ve been living gluten free and decide it’s time to know for sure is to test for the celiac gene— HLA-DQ2 and HLA-DQ8.
 If you test negative, chances are that you don’t have celiac and do not need to do the gluten challenge.
-But, if you do have the gene then work with a knowledgeable nutritionist and physician about either undergoing a gluten challenge before you are tested or making the executive, personal decision of whether or not knowing this information will influence your life and food choices.
+But, if you do have the gene then work with a knowledgeable nutritionist and physician about either undergoing a gluten challenge before you are tested or making the executive, personal decision of how gluten will fit into your life.

 Of note, I am a big proponent of gluten free.
-The more I study this protein, the more I believe that it is a tough protein to digest and it probably affects more people’s gut barrier function then we know, and if so, this means the rest of the body becomes vulnerable.
-If you have an auto-immune disease or suspect, consider going gluten free, even if your only evidence is a positive anti-nuclear antibody (ANA).
+The more I study this protein, the more I believe that it is a tough protein to digest and it probably affects more people’s gut barrier function then we know--making the rest of the body vulnerable.
+If you have an auto-immune disease or are suspect, consider going gluten free, even if your only evidence is a positive anti-nuclear antibody (ANA).
 ANA is a general autoimmune antibody, not specific to any one disease--but it should not be positive.
 If an autoimmune disease is in progress, more specific auto immune antibodies can lag a decade behind symptoms before they become positive.

 Gluten proteins stimulate the release of zonulin in everyone—not just people with celiac.
 Zonulin is a protein that can change those tight junction connections in our mucosal cells that influence its permeability.
 With the right scenario—genes, infection, medication, diet etc. those tight juctions may be more vulnerable to remaining open.
 However, that does not mean everyone who does not have celiac or non-celiac gluten intolerance needs to eat gluten free.
 It becomes a choice.
-But keep in mind, most gluten containing foods also promote high blood sugars and a greater need for the pancreas to secrete insulin.
-Also, other naturally gluten free foods including oatmeal, quinea, fruits and vegetables help promote the living of good organisms in the gut including the bifidabacterium.
+But keep in mind, many gluten containing processed foods also promote high blood sugars and a greater need for the pancreas to secrete insulin.
+Also, other naturally gluten free foods including oatmeal, quinoa, fruits and vegetables help promote healthy organisms in the gut including the bifidabacterium.